• Skip to primary navigation

 • Remove the pancakes to a wire rack.
 When you’re ready to serve, reheat any cooled pancakes in the hot pan.
 Alternatively put them in a low oven while you cook the remaining pancakes.

-• Serve with your favorite toppings.
+• Serve the pancakes with your favorite toppings.
 I like mine piled high with fresh seasonal fruit, a big dollop of Greek yogurt, a sprinkle of hemp seed, and a drizzle of maple syrup.

 • Pancakes can be made ahead and warmed in a hot skillet or toaster oven when ready to serve.
 They will keep for up to 4 days airtight in the refrigerator.